infotus/mobile-app-docs/docs/technical/Services/reward.md

     - Day 6: 1-day exp multiplier
     - Day 7: 50 cheer coins

-2. **Daily Mission Rewards**: There are 7 daily missions (tasks) that users can complete to earn exp points and Shopping points.
+2. **Daily Mission Rewards**: There are 7 daily missions (tasks) that users can complete to earn exp points and shopping points.
+Each mission offers different rewards and points.
 It's important to collect points promptly after completing each mission, as points do not accumulate if not collected.
 The missions include:
     - Comment once in chat
     - Watch a live-stream
     - Follow a streamer